ashi24cc/Incremental-Training-Protein/README.md

   3) Predict.py - This contains the code for the predicting on unseen data.
   4) Evaluate.py - This contains the code for the evaluation metrics.

 This repository contains the dataset for the BP and MF gene ontology.
+The CAFA3 dataset can be downlaoded from https://deepgo.cbrc.kaust.edu.sa/data/

 # Requirements
 1. Python